SashaCroatia/HardestMaze/README.md

 ## Project: AI Algorithm Comparison

 ---
+This originally started as a course project for INFO 550 - Artificial Intelligence.

-Program to generate adversarial mazes (longest path, greatest number of dead-ends, and largest search space) for various maze-solving algorithms (depth-first, uniform cost, greedy best, A* search).
+This program generates adversarial mazes (longest path, greatest number of dead-ends, and largest search space) for various maze-solving algorithms (depth-first, uniform cost, greedy best, A* search).
+Check [this](https://www.youtube.com/watch?v=IofOjhYj6EQ) YouTube link to see it in action.

 ## Repository Structure
 The repository includes the following files: